dmrokan/gsl4godot_gsl/doc/filter.rst

 Sometimes, the SMF must be applied several times in a row to achieve adequate smoothing (i.e. a cascade filter).
 The RMF, on the other hand, converges to a *root sequence* in one pass, and can sometimes provide a smoother result than several passes of the SMF.
 A root sequence is an input which is left unchanged by the filter.
-So there is no need to apply an RMF filter twice to an input vector.
+So there is no need to apply a recursive median filter twice to an input vector.

 .. function:: gsl_filter_rmedian_workspace * gsl_filter_rmedian_alloc(const size_t K)